CSI-Trainee-2024/anagh2313049/Readme.md

-hello this is my first repositry in csi trainees.
+this is my first task of building a restaurnt website.